Handmade Hoops by Peachysteve

 If the hoop always starts to fall once you put your arm in then it may be that the hoop is below your elbow.

 The hoop loves support.
 If your elbow is below the level of the hoop it will tend to tuck into you.
+If your elbow is above the level of the hoop then it has no support and will tend to move downward. |

 Once you are comfortable hooping with one arm inside the hoop you can try an arm lift.

-As the hoop makes contact with your arm, lift your shoulder sharply.
-ArmLift
+As the hoop makes contact with your arm, lift your shoulder sharply. | |

-You must make sure that you do not move your arm away from your body.
-ArmLift
+You must make sure that you do not move your arm away from your body. | |

-This generates a clean upward motion without affecting the circular momentum of the hoop.
+It can help to loosely hold your thigh as you lift your shoulder.
+This generates a clean upward motion without affecting the circular momentum of the hoop. |

 You should feel the hoop lift a little although it will quickly drop down again.